WPTravelteam/wp-travel/readme.txt

 = 3.0.7 =
 Release Date:

+Enhancement :

+* Booking Status Refund added to update booking status to refund manually.

+Fixes:

-* Fixes: Price Per Field empty issue.
+* Price Per Field empty issue.
-* Fixes: Minor Translation issue fixes on the price per category text. like: adult, child etc.
+* Minor Translation issue fixes on the price per category text. like: adult, child etc.
+* In Bank Deposit settings, last detail / bank field can not be removed in the admin settings.

+Deprecated :

-* Deprecated : Function 'wp_travel_get_pricing_name_by_key' is deprecated use 'wp_travel_get_pricing_category_by_key' instead.
+* Function 'wp_travel_get_pricing_name_by_key' is deprecated use 'wp_travel_get_pricing_category_by_key' instead.

 = 3.0.6 =
 Release Date: 12th October, 2019